neutron-project/form-bundle/Resources/doc/index.md

         - { path: ^/_neutron_form/image-reset, roles: ROLE_ADMIN }
         - { path: ^/_neutron_form/file-upload, roles: ROLE_ADMIN }
 ```

-**Note:** This way is very flexible but you have to secure every url.

 Or you can secure *^/admin* section and then prefix the bundle routing.

 ``` yaml